-This means that your scalp needs to be cold for about 30-40 minutes before your chemotherapy drugs are given, throughout the time chemotherapy is given and for some time afterwards.
+This means that your scalp needs to be cold for about 30-40 minutes before your chemotherapy drugs are given, throughout the time chemotherapy is given, and for some time afterwards.

-Some people find that the ice pack and gel-filled hats feel heavy to wear.
+Some people find that the gel-filled hats feel heavy to wear.
 When using this type of hat you are usually free to walk about once your chemotherapy has been given.
 However, your hat will need to be changed every 20-40 minutes to keep your scalp cool, so you can’t go too far from the chemotherapy department.

 You’ll probably feel chilly when having scalp cooling and may need to wear warm clothes.
-Hot drinks will help you feel warmer.
+Hot drinks will also help you feel warmer.

 Scalp cooling can be effective in preventing or reducing the loss of your hair.
 But you won't know how well it will work for you until you try it.

-Some people find that losing their hair over a prolonged period while using scalp cooling, find this harder to cope with than the quicker and more predictable hair loss that occurs without scalp cooling.
+Some people find that losing their hair over a prolonged period while using scalp cooling is harder to cope with than the quicker, more predictable hair loss that tends to occur without scalp cooling.

-If you lose your hair despite scalp cooling your nurse will usually recommend discontinuing it to protect your scalp from the effects of the cold temperatures.
+If you lose your hair despite scalp cooling, your nurse will usually recommend discontinuing it to protect your scalp from the effects of the cold temperatures.

 Scalp cooling only protects the hair on your scalp.
-Body hair| - including eyelashes, eyebrows, beards and moustaches, chest hair and pubic hair - may be lost.
+Body hair, including eyelashes, eyebrows, beards and moustaches, chest hair and pubic hair, may still be lost.

 Hair loss caused by chemotherapy is almost always temporary.
 Once the treatment is over, your hair will start to grow back.
-At first the hair is very fine, but you’ll probably have a full head of hair after 3-6 months.
-You may find that the texture or colour of your hair is different but this is often temporary.
-After about 12 months new hair growth may be similar to the colour and texture you had before chemotherapy.
+At first, the hair is very fine, but you’ll probably have a full head of hair after 3-6 months.
+You may find that the texture or colour of your hair is different, but this is often temporary.
+After about 12 months, new hair growth may be similar to the colour and texture you had before chemotherapy.

 This section has been compiled using information from a number of reliable sources, including:

-Thanks to Ms Elaine Lennon and the people affected by cancer who reviewed this edition.
+With thanks to Ms Elaine Chapman, Lead Chemotherapy Nurse, who reviewed this edition.